 - Spotify Launches a new HIIT workout service

-- Peloton lowers price and not offering any Black Friday or Cyber Monday promotions for 2020
+- Peloton lowers the price and not offering any Black Friday or Cyber Monday promotions for 2020

 Zwift sees room to grow, even with competition

 The platform offers over 1000+ structured workouts that guide users based on their skill levels.
 Whether you are just beginning to run and need help with intro-level features or training to break your previous 5K record, Zwift has a plan, of course, specially designed for you.